-“Residents cannot do surgery without supervision of an attending physician.”
+“Residents cannot do surgery without the supervision of an attending physician.”

 At teaching hospitals, chances are high that a patient won’t have the surgeon who they believed was going to perform the procedure.
 Instead, it’s going to be a surgeon-in-training… a resident will actually be holding the scalpel or controlling the arthroscopic tools or endoscopic devices.

 Plus, the surgeon that the patient thought was going to do the surgery may not even be in the operating room.